Perfume Review & Musings: Soir de Lune by Sisley

 I now represent to myself the next Sisley chypre to be born in 20 years and making Soir de Lune look pallid and coarse in comparison, I can think of it but I cannot tell how it would smell.

-It makes me think of the scene in The Perfume by Suskind where the old perfumer Baldini after having smelled Amor and Psyche by Pelissier which he thought was a masterpiece then discovers the perfume created by Grenouille and realizes how the former was coarse and inadequate.
-This is how, to me, Eau du Soir feels as it is being dethroned, to my nose, by Soir de Lune.
+It makes me think of the scene in The Perfume by Suskind where the old perfumer Baldini after having smelled Amor and Psyche by Pelissier which he thought was a masterpiece then discovers the perfume created by Grenouille and realizes how the former was shaggy and inadequate.
+This is how, to me, how Eau du Soir feels as it is being dethroned, to my nose, by Soir de Lune.

 The perfume is currently exclusively sold at Neiman Marcus but will be more widely distributed in September 2006.